BORN 1880

 MOTHER Nance ELLIOTT 1852 - ??

-We have 4 ancestors for Fred, 0 for his father William, 2 for his mother Nance.
+We have 4 ancestors for Fred, none for his father William, 2 for his mother Nance.
 We have 1 descendents for Fred.
-We have 783 people in this tree with 100 different family names, including 50 called CLARKE.
-CLARKE is the 2nd most common surname in our family tree.
+We have 783 people in this family tree with 100 different family names, including 50 called CLARKE.
+CLARKE is the 2nd most common name in our family tree.

 Fred is 1st cousin 3x removed to Clare Frances MAHON

-Clarke family tree, + connecting branches + roots, from Hampshire, UK to the Titanic + beyond.
+Clarke family tree, and connecting branches + roots, from Hampshire, UK to the Titanic + beyond.
 We have links for the name CLARKE obviously, so many others, see the whole list.
-If you have a link into our tree, or would like to put out a request for genealogy assistance, email pauly @ this domain I will try to help...
-The site is also home to my personal site, with links to all the things I like.
-It's all about me, my wife and our amazing boys...
-Also the usual things, work, Television, running, ect ect, + links to my fun projects.
+If you think you have a connection to our tree, or would like to put out a request for family tree stuff assistance, email pauly @ this domain I will try to help...
+This site is also home to my personal site, with links to all the things I like.
+ItΚΌs all about me, my lovely wife + our amazing boys...
+Also the usual things, work, TV, running, ect ect, and links to my other projects.